 2) Indicate if the EDT Access request is for testing access, production access, or both.

 3) Identify which EDT Service Tiers are being requested by the UPA.
-All requestors would receive access to Tier 1 (Library Services) and Tier 2 (Query Services).
 PAs can only request Tiers 1 and 2.
-UPAs should only request what Tiers are actually needed presently—additional tiers can be requested via an email from the EDT Administrator in the future.
+UPAs should only request what Tiers are actually needed presently—additional tiers can be requested via a later email in the future.

 5) Identify the name(s) and CERS Account username(s) of the UPA's EDT Administrator(s).
 EDT Administrators would be Cal/EPA’s first point of contact if problems arise.
 EDT Administrator(s) do not not necessarily have to be an UPA staff person (e.g., a contractor), but they must be authorized to view the UPA's data in the Regulator Portal, understand CERS and CERS EDT, and have knowledge/access to technical resources and authority to direct them to resolve problems.

 6) Identifies the username of a dedicated CERS Account the UPA will use for EDT access.
 This account can ONLY be used for EDT Access, so it can't be an existing user's account.
 The UPA needs to create the CERS Account in advance of sending the EDT Access request email.
 Since each CERS Account requires a unique email address, the UPA will need a unique email address to create its EDT Access Account.